GoogleCloudPlatform/alloydb-auth-proxy/README.md

 ```

 The `ALL_PROXY` environment variable specifies the proxy for all TCP traffic to
-and from a Cloud SQL instance.
+and from a AlloyDB instance.
 The `ALL_PROXY` environment variable supports
 `socks5` and `socks5h` protocols.
 To route DNS lookups through a proxy, use the
 `socks5h` protocol.